pchapin/scala/scalaness/README.rst

     This folder contains a live version of the sample used in Figure 1 of the nesT/Scalaness paper.

+notes
+    This folder contains some notes and sample programs that proved useful during the development of Scalaness and/or the Scalaness samples.

 plugin
     The plugin version of Scalaness.
 This version attempts to implement the Scalaness system as a Scala compiler plugin.
 This may be infeasible due to the nature of type system changes